chris-rands/emojify/README.md

 Disclaimers:

-Not tested on complex scripts, so don't rely on this script to work, it is probably very easy to break.
+Not tested on complex scripts, so don't rely on this script to work, not guaranteed to work at all, and it is probably easy to break.

-The script will not always produce an identical output for the same input; replace the dictionaries with collections.OrderedDict to achieve that.

 Licence: